JaredBWal/Air-Mouse/README.md

 # Air-Mouse
-A crude foundation for using hand recognition to move the mouse with your fingers.
+A foundation for using OpenCV to perform hand recognition and pyautogui to move the mouse with your finger.